 - Deliver accessible programming and resources for faculty and academic staff related to practicing and facilitating inclusion, equity, and cultural humility effectively.

-- Provide ongoing strategies for faculty and academic staff seeking to foster inclusive learning environments and improve the campus climate.
+- Provide ongoing strategies for faculty, academic staff, and academic leaders seeking to foster inclusive learning environments and improve the campus climate.

-What is diversity, equity, and inclusion and why is it important?
+What are diversity, equity, inclusion, and belonging, and why are they important?

-- Equity is ensuring that everyone has access to the same opportunities regardless of intersecting identities.
+An action that ensures access regardless of intersecting identities.
 Equity in action can be policies, initiatives, and conversations to address imbalances and systemic issues.

-Who were consulted during the creation of the program?
+Who was consulted during the creation of the program?